TDT4237/moviereviews/README.md

 If you get error
 `SQLSTATE[HY000]: General error: 1 no such table: movies` you probably forgot to create SQL tables with `php composer.phar up`.
+If that did not help, you have have started the HTTP server incorrectly.
+Which can cause the `app.db` to be created in wrong directory.
+It should be created in project root and _not_ in the web folder.
+Delete the `app.db` in `web` folder and then start the server correctly with
+`php -S localhost:8080 -t web web/index.php`.

 On the course run server, we are _not_ running the PHP dev server explained here, as that is only meant for development use.
 Instead we run Apache/2.4.7 (Ubuntu) PHP/5.5.9-1ubuntu4.4, where we host the subfolder web/ as DocumentRoot.
 This also means that unlike the repository code, app.db resides